tarwn/lessthandot-hugo/blogs/content/posts/2013-01-17-displaying-missing-dates-by-utilizing.md

 Here is the code, I will go over it a little later

+sql
-<pre>-- grab min and max dates or supply range yourself
-declare @mindate date,@maxdate date select @mindate =min(OrderDate),@maxdate = max(OrderDate)
+-- grab min and max dates or supply range yourself declare @mindate date,@maxdate date select @mindate =min(OrderDate),@maxdate = max(OrderDate) from SomeData
-from SomeData